Qiskit/qiskit/doc/install.rst

 -  Create an `IBM Q <https://quantumexperience.ng.bluemix.net>`__ account if you haven't already done so
--  Get an API token from the IBM Q website under “My Account” > “Personal Access Token”
+-  Get an API token from the IBM Q website under “My Account” > “Advanced”

 3.1 Automatically loading credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since Qiskit 0.6, an automatic method that looks for the credentials in several places can be used for streamlining the setting up of the IBM Q authentication.
-This implies that you can set or store your API credentials once after installation, and when you want to use them, you can simply run:
+As of Qiskit Terra 0.6, credentials for accessing the IBM Q quantum devices can be loaded automatically from several locations, thus streamlining the set up of the IBM Q authentication.
+You can set or store your API credentials once after installation, and when you want to use them, you can simply run:

 .. code:: python